 \item (M3) For $t,s\in [0,1]$, there exists a constant $M$ such that

-\end{description} Conditions (M1)-(M3) means that each coordinate process of $\mf z_{i,n}$ and $\mf e_{i,n}$ are standard short memory locally stationary time series defined in the literature; see for instance \cite{zhou2009local}.
-Furthermore, the moment condition (M2) implies that for $0\leq t\leq 1$, all elements of the matrices $\mf \Sigma_{z,e}(t,k)$ and $\bs \Sigma_e(t,k)$ are bounded in ${\cal L}^4$ norm.
+\end{description} Conditions (M1)-(M3) mean that each coordinate process of ${\mf z}_{i,n}$ and $\mf e_{i,n}$, as well as that of $\mf x_{i,n}$ (see Lemma \ref{LS-G} ) is a standard short memory locally stationary time series defined in the literature.